miguelpaz/miguelpaz.github.io/_posts/2017-08-01-checklist-to-work-with-data.md

 *Summarized by Miguel Paz from ProPublica’s [Guide to bulletproofing your data](https://github.com/propublica/guides/blob/master/data-bulletproofing.md) and [The Quartz guide to bad data](https://github.com/Quartz/bad-data-guide).
 For more advice in detail, please go to the sources of this tip-sheet.*

-**☑  Never touch the original dataset**
+*☑  Never touch the original dataset*

--**Never work in the original dataset**.
+- **Never work in the original dataset**.
 Save the original, create a backup and make a copy of the file to work on it.
 If it's a workbook (Excel file) or Google Spreadsheet or a .CSV or any other file format, follow the same principles.

 **☑  Add important notes to the document with information about the data**